tupolov/cfp/README.md

 - Introduces 50 new factions based on CUP assets
 - Introduces 50 new factions based on common community addons (VSM, SMA, NIArms, VME etc)
 - Standardizes faction and group configurations for the community
+- Follows best practice configuration and implementation using CBA and ACE3 standards
 - Full support for ZEUS, ALiVE, ACE3 and VCOM

-## CFP CUP Factions
+## CFP Factions

-- ....
+### OPFOR

+### INDFOR

+### BLUFOR
+- US Army factions specifically for Arid/Desert, Woodland/Jungle and including special forces (Delta, Green Beret, SOAR)
+- US Marine Corps factions specifically for Arid/Desert, Woodland/Jungle

 ## CFP Ultimate Factions (in addition to CUP factions)

-- ....
+### OPFOR

+### INDFOR

+### BLUFOR

 ## Getting started

-CFP requires Arma 3 and the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a>.
+CFP requires Arma 3, the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a> and the latest verion of CUP.
 See the following pages for help and information on how to get started with CFP:

 - [Installation guide](https://ace3mod.com/wiki/user/installation-guide.html)
 - [Information center](https://ace3mod.com/wiki/user/information-center.html)